SigNoz/signoz.io/docs/instrumentation/nodejs.md

         .finally(() => process.exit(0));
         });
     ```

+    OpenTelemetry Node SDK currently does not detect the `OTEL_RESOURCE_ATTRIBUTES` from `.env` files as of today.
+That’s why we need to include the variables in the `tracing.js` file itself.

+    About environment variables:

+    `service_name` : node_app (you can give whatever name that suits you)

+    `http://localhost:4318/v1/traces` is the default url for sending your tracing data.
+We are assuming you have installed SigNoz on your `localhost`.
+Based on your environment, you can update it accordingly.
+It should be in the following format:

+    `http://<IP of SigNoz backend>:4318/v1/traces`

 3. **Run the application**<br></br>
      The tracing configuration should be run before your application code.
 We will use the [`-r, —require module`](https://nodejs.org/api/cli.html#cli_r_require_module) flag for that.<br></br>